alandtse/MergeMapper/README.md

 #### Multi-Runtime Builds
 A major problem with developing for modern Skyrim is the fragmentation of Skyrim runtimes between pre-AE executables, post-AE executables, and Skyrim VR.
 This project demonstrates how to achieve support for all three in a single codebase.
-The version of CommonLibSSE used in this project is a fork from the Skyrim NG project called CommonLibSSE-NG, which allows a single version of the compiled library to work with Skyrim AE, SE, or VR.
+The version of CommonLibSSE used in this project is a fork from the Skyrim NG project called CommonLibSSE NG, which allows a single version of the compiled library to work with Skyrim AE, SE, or VR.
 Therefore, your resulting DLL will be able to work with any version of Skyrim.
 Users will not need to choose a correct version of the DLL to download and install.